ClementRivaille/orchestre-js/README.md

 * The **URL** of the sound file it will play
 * The **length** in beats of the track

-*Be aware that you need a local web server to request local files*/
+*Be aware that you need a local web server to request local files*.

 For example, in a 4/4 signature, a track of one section would have a length of 4, two sections would be 8, etc… But you can also use a track of one measure and three beats (7) and make it phase as it loops!